foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 TrueNAS SCALE runs Linux and k3s - a version of Kubernetes - under the hood.
 It offers a GUI and deploying Foundry is relatively simple.

-One wrinkle: TrueNAS SCALE sets a dynamic pod name, which means there will be a license acceptance screen every time the app is restarted.

 These instructions assume that you are at least somewhat-familar with TrueNAS and ZFS.
 Start there, make sure you have TrueNAS SCALE installed and one ZFS pool configured.
-Tested on SCALE 23.10.0.1 in Nov 2023.
+Tested on SCALE 24.04.1.1 in June 2024.

 - Create two ZFS datasets, one for the Foundry app, one for its data
 - Download and unzip Foundry node.js code